Prosperity theology: Theology

 Prosperity theology casts itself as the reclamation of true doctrine and thus part of a path to Christian dominion over secular society.
 It contends that God's promises of prosperity and victory to Israel in the Old Testament apply to New-Covenant Christians today, and that faith and holy actions release this prosperity.
 C. Peter Wagner, a leader of the New Apostolic Reformation, has argued that if Christians take dominion over aspects of society, the Earth will experience "peace and prosperity".
 Some Latin Americans who have embraced prosperity theology argue that Christianity has historically placed an unnecessary focus on suffering.
-They often view this as a Roman Catholic doctrine that should be discarded and replaced with an emphasis on prosperity.
+They often view this as a Roman Catholic doctrine that should be discarded in favor of an emphasis on prosperity.
 Prosperity-theology advocates also argue that biblical promises of blessings awaiting the poor have been unnecessarily spiritualized, and should be understood literally.